Vocabularies

 Share Vocabularies

-- Custom vocabularies can be shared between archives
+- Additional vocabularies can be shared between archives

-- Archives working on similar research can standardize custom types
+- Archives working on similar research can standardize additional types

-- Consider submitting useful custom types as proposals for standard types
+- Consider submitting useful types as proposals for standard types

 Vocabulary Extensibility